davidgma/fresh-food-old-version/doc/S410 very_safe.md

 ## The List of Very Safe Foods

 The following foods are particularly safe to eat.
-The rules still apply about them needing to be fresh (they can't be tinned, frozen, pickled, packed in a protective or sealed environment, vacuum-packed, preserved, ethylene ripened (so they should be local, in-season and ideally organic), dried (apart from grains, sugar, herbs and spices), pre-cooked or pre-processed).
+The rules still apply about them needing to be fresh (they can't be tinned, pickled, packed in a protective or sealed environment, vacuum-packed, preserved, ethylene ripened (so they should be local, in-season and ideally organic), dried (apart from grains, sugar, herbs and spices), pre-cooked or pre-processed).
 See the [practice][practice] and [fresh rules][fresh_rules] sections of this document for more details).

 They are suitable for the 3-day test.